sunraylab/add-fav-networks-to-metamask/README.md

 ## How to use

+Running at https://sunraylab.github.io/add-fav-networks-to-metamask/ with some top EVM networks.

 Clone this repo then run liveserver.
 Open http://localhost:5500 on the Brave browser or where metamask extension in installed.
 Then simply click on add button to the selected network.

-If you want to make your own favorite list, then fork this repo and update the list of favorite networks in ``myfav.js``.
+To make your own favorite list, then fork this repo and update the list of favorite networks in ``myfav.js``.
 Then you got your own page.
+You can publish it as a Github-Pages working at `/root`

 Any entry must follow this structure :